 Another report published in 2017 by Cork County Council recommends [p3] that a conservative criteria is to limit the construction vibration at 6 mm/s for potentially vulnerable buildings.
 And as vibrations are not only a “hot” topic in the UK, we found that a US study stated that a PPV of 3 mm/s is intended to prevent minor architectural damage as well as structural damage for fragile historic buildings.

-Therefore, the chosen limit of 10 mm/s PPV cannot be considered as “conservative” in our situation.
+Therefore, the chosen limit of 10 mm/s PPV cannot be considered as “conservative” in the situation.

 “In general, the longer the duration of activities on a site, the more likely it is that vibration from the site will prove to be an issue.
 In this context, good public relations and communication are important.
 Local residents might be willing to accept higher levels of vibration if they know that such levels will only last for a short time.
 It is then important that site operations are carried out according to the stated schedule and that the community is informed of their likely durations. […] The attitude to the contractor can also be improved through good community liaison and information distribution and the provision of a helpline to respond to queries or complaints.
 The acceptability of the project itself can also be a factor in determining community reaction.”